ycrao/spring-tutorials/play-with-codespaces.md

 ### Access to MySQL

-You should using `sudo mysql -uroot` command to login in the MySQL server.
-Then we reate a new user with database.
+You should use `sudo mysql -uroot` command to log in the MySQL server.
+Then we create a new user with database.

 ```bash
 $ sudo mysql -uroot